ahead-labs-open-source/mcp-hello-world/README.md

 # MCP LLM Demo

-Basic example of Model Context Protocol (MCP) with OpenAI GPT, in Python.
+Basic example of Model Context Protocol (MCP)-like with OpenAI GPT, in Python.

 It calls the OpenAI API to generate text based on a prompt and prints the response.